eficode/robotframework-oxygen/readme.md

 Clone the oxygen repository to the enviromnent where you want to the run the tool.
 Make sure that there are no 'spaces' in the directory path where the oxygen-core folder is cloned into.

-CVlone oxygen-core directory from the command line using:
+Clone oxygen-core directory from the command line using:

 ```
 git clone https://git.dev.eficode.io/scm/ox/oxygen-core.git